nitishkmr005/neuroTalk/README.md

 In the preview above, `Response Generation: 14.16 s` reflects the time the LLM spends generating the reply token by token in real time.
 Because text streaming and voice streaming are synchronized, TTS starts speaking as tokens arrive, so playback overlaps with generation instead of waiting for the full response.

-Designed for two contexts: **customer-facing** (direct query answering) and **associate-facing** (live call assist with database/article lookup).
-A voice response layer with emotional expressiveness is on the roadmap.

-## Highlights

-- `WebRTC` is the default live transport, with `WebSocket` kept as a fallback/debug path.
-- Persistent multi-turn sessions keep conversation history in the same live voice call.
-- Sentence-streaming TTS starts playback before the full LLM response finishes.
-- Real-time barge-in stops playback when the user speaks over the assistant.
-- A spoken welcome greeting is streamed as soon as the live session is ready.
-- Dedicated streaming `Silero VAD` improves speech start/end detection, endpointing, and barge-in timing.

 ## Stack